Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson5.md

 - In other words, an auditor's value doesn't solely rest upon their ability to find vulnerabilities.
 Instead, their advice should strengthen the overall security protocol and offer pragmatic solutions for future scenarios.
 - Of course, it goes without saying that the fewer critical vulnerabilities that are overlooked, the better - the safer Ethereum will be.
 It's naive however to believe that an auditor is solely responsible for when things go wrong.

+## Who Owns the Blame?
+- The notion of finding a scapegoat when a system is exploited is a regressive one.

+>> A whole chain of events leads to the successful exploitation of a vulnerability.

+- Attributing the failure of a system to an auditor's incompetency is simplistic and misguided.
+If a vulnerability was missed, it means it slipped past numerous stages of checks and balances, of which an audit is just one.
+When a flaw goes unnoticed for as long as four months, there are perhaps lapses in system monitoring and in many other security parameters.